Janus Henderson UK Responsible Income Fund

 The Fund seeks a responsible approach to investing in UK companies by incorporating ESG factors in investment decisions and avoiding companies that the investment manager considers to be involved in business activities and behaviours that may be environmentally and/or socially harmful.

-In order to minimise exposure to business activities and behaviours that may be environmentally and/or socially harmful, the Fund/strategy seeks to avoid businesses that have products or operations directly associated with alcohol, animal testing (for non-medical purposes), armaments, chemicals of concern, contentious industries, fossil fuel extraction and refining, fossil fuel power generation, fur, gambling, genetic engineering, nuclear power, pornography, and tobacco (subject to de minimis limits – full details are available in the portfolio’s Investment Principles document which can be found on www.janushenderson.com.
+In order to minimise exposure to business activities and behaviours that may be environmentally and/or socially harmful, the Fund seeks to avoid businesses that have products or operations directly associated with alcohol, animal testing (for non-medical purposes), armaments, chemicals of concern, contentious industries, fossil fuel extraction and refining, fossil fuel power generation, fur, gambling, genetic engineering, nuclear power, pornography, and tobacco (subject to de minimis limits – full details are available in the Fund’s Investment Principles document which can be found on UK Responsible Income Fund - Janus Henderson Investors - UK private investors.

 ESG Integration